-The efficiency of online sales was a change of pace from working with retailers and distributors, which was more time-intensive: building the relationship, making the deal, shipping the product in bulk, waiting for transactions to occur, then waiting even longer for the money to finally come back.
+The efficiency of online sales was a change of pace from working with retailers and distributors, which was more time intensive: building the relationship, making the deal, shipping the product in bulk, waiting for transactions to occur, then waiting even longer for the money to finally come back.
 Our ads brought people straight to the website, where they’d buy deodorant directly.
 That influx of cash went back into improving operations, so we could keep up with demand.
 Plus, we could then contact these customers directly via email, incentivize them to purchase again, and encourage them to spread the word about Schmidt’s on our social media channels.

 In addition to everything Chris was doing on social media, he also helped expand on Mia’s outreach strategy by organizing a big, unsolicited snail mailing of deodorant samples to as many major magazines as we could find addresses for.
 Our goal was to get featured in a big-name publication.
-We packed up dozens of unbranded white boxes (we didn’t have custom ones yet) with multiple scents and a pitch letter, affixed a “Schmidt’s” sticker on the front, and addressed most “ATTN: BEAUTY EDITOR.”
+We packed up dozens of unbranded white boxes (we didn’t have custom ones yet) with multiple scents and a pitch letter, affixed a “Schmidt’s” sticker on the front, and addressed most with “ATTN: BEAUTY EDITOR.”
 We piled them into the trunk of my car and shipped them at the post office.
 Some were returned marked “undeliverable,” but others arrived safely and resulted in a few “thank you” emails.
 Even if no one chose to feature Schmidt’s, I knew we were still gaining valuable exposure just by getting on the radar of editors.
 One package sent to an editor from Elle led to Schmidt’s appearing in its glossy pages a few months later.
 I was ecstatic.
 You don’t always need a fancy plan or a pricey PR firm to get the job done!

 Weigh the pros and cons of selling on Amazon

-In June 2014, with Chris leading the charge, we put two of our mid-performing products, Cedarwood + Juniper and Ylang-Ylang + Calendula, up for sale on Amazon to test out the platform.
+In June 2014, with Chris leading the charge, we put two of our mid-performing products up for sale on Amazon to test out the platform (Cedarwood + Juniper and Ylang-Ylang + Calendula).
 We figured we’d see how they performed, knowing we’d still pick up sales on our top-performing sellers like Lavender + Sage and Bergamot + Lime on our website.

-Collecting 5-star reviews became a primary focus from the outset.
+Collecting five-star reviews became a primary focus from the outset.
 Products with great reviews rank higher in searches and see higher conversion rates—that is, people are more likely to complete the purchase.
-As a result, we’d seed cards in our shipments that said “5 STARS,” encouraging people to leave reviews or reach out to our customer support (which enabled us to address their concerns and also retain their email addresses).
-When customers did leave feedback in the reviews, we responded whenever possible—commenting on everything, especially the negative, shows customers you’re there and paying attention.
+As a result, we’d seed cards in our shipments that said “FIVE STARS,” encouraging people to leave reviews or reach out to our customer support (which enabled us to address their concerns and also retain their email addresses).
+When customers did leave feedback in the reviews, we responded whenever possible.
+Commenting on everything, especially the negative, shows customers you’re there and paying attention.

 We also began advertising on Amazon and were impressed by the ads’ performance—much like Google Ads, they were super successful because they were being seen by people who were already actively shopping.